Disney to write down $50 million at movie studio

-LOS ANGELES Walt Disney Co will record a $50 million (30 million pounds) writedown at its movie studio division after shutting down production on an animated film, a source with knowledge of the matter said on Thursday.
+LOS ANGELES Walt Disney Co will record a $50 million write-down at its movie studio division after shutting down production on an animated film, a source with knowledge of the matter said on Thursday.

 The untitled stop-motion film was being directed by Henry Selick and due for release in October 2013, the source said.
 Selick has directed "Coraline," "James and the Giant Peach" and "The Nightmare Before Christmas."